Overlay complex: Exceptions

 Near numbering plan area boundaries, special situations arose at times when established communities extended on both sides of the boundary.
 To preserve local community integrity, identity, and convenience, a party could dial an office prefix for a local call with only seven-digits, but the destination was technically located in the adjacent number plan area.
 If a subscriber called a distant office prefix with the same area code, the call would require the dialing prefix 1 before the seven- or ten-digit number.

 A similar practice was implemented on a large scale in the metropolitan area of Washington, DC, and its suburbs in Maryland and Virginia.
 Most of the Washington region's inner ring is a single local calling area, even though it is split between three area codes–the District's area code 202, Maryland's area code 301 and Northern Virginia's area code 703.
 For most of the second half of the 20th century, it was possible to dial any number in the metro area with just seven digits.
 The entire area implemented a system of central office code protection in which no central office code was duplicated in the entire area.
 Each existing central office code was properly routed with each area code in the region so that each telephone number in the region could be dialed with any of the regional area codes, giving the appearance of an overlay plan.
 One side effect of the scheme was that if a number was in use in any portion of the Washington area, the corresponding number in Maryland or Virginia could be used only in an area that was considered a safe distance from the metro area, such as Western Virginia or the Eastern Shore of Maryland.
-This system was ended in 1991 because if an impending number shortage on both sides of the Potomac River.
+This system was ended in 1991 because of an impending number shortage on both sides of the Potomac River.